seven1m/old-churchio-website/open-source-church-software/index.md

 # Open Source Church Software

-While searching the web, we built a list of [open source software](http://en.wikipedia.org/wiki/Open-source_software) for churches.
+After a bit of searching the web, we built a list of [open source software](http://en.wikipedia.org/wiki/Open-source_software) for churches.

 _Please note: we are not affiliated with any of these projects (except OneBody of course)._